Why Omni over Sigma?

 But self-serve analytics without governance can quickly lead to chaos.
 With Omni’s shared data model, you can ensure that key metrics are consistent across the entire company.
 Sigma’s lack of a true centralized shared model means that dashboards are based on a variety of data sources that don’t necessarily share the same metrics, leading to inconsistencies and confusion.

 Setting up your data model in Omni doesn’t take a lot of time.
-One Omni customer, for example, was able to configure the data model and create their first dashboards in less than a week.
+Sifflet, for example, was able to configure the data model and create their first dashboards in less than a week.
 Plus, you can lean on our support team for help as you set up your model.

 Why do I need a semantic layer in Omni if I’m using dbt?
 Business logic shouldn’t sit in the BI layer.